-How to add gadgets back to Windows 10
+How to add gadgets back to Windows 11 or Windows 10

 When Windows Vista was first introduced to the market, the first thing that people noticed was the gadgets.
 They were the small desktop tools that displayed your current CPU speed, or the weather in another country, little widgets that you could drag around and place where you wanted.
 For Windows 7 this desktop gadget feature has been extended and improved.